Xilinx/VMC_Help/AIE/AIE_Class_Kernel_Function/README.md

 Mandatory string.
 Name of the kernel class which contains member variables and kernel member functions.

 #### Kernel function
 Mandatory string.
 Name of the kernel member function for which the block is to be created.
 This function should be registered using the registerKernelClass method in the kernel header file.
+Only one function can be registered per class.

 #### Kernel source file
 Mandatory string.
 Name of the source file that contains where the kernel member function definition and non-default constructor parameter values are specified.